shaisachs/the-check/README.md

 Frankie left their check face down on the table, a casual gesture.
 Mathi reached for it, more out of habit than anything, but paused when he turned it over.

 The numbers were there - subtotal, tax, a polite space for tip.
-But at the bottom, tucked almost shyly into the lower margin, were two words printed in the smallest font the machine could manage:
+But at the bottom, printed almost shyly into the lower margin, were two words curled in soft loops:

-// todo: kind of hate this
 **good team**